Privacy Notice - General Data Protection Regulation - Data Protection Act

 We may also share certain personal data relating to children aged 16 and over with post-16 education and training providers in order to secure appropriate services for them.
 A parent/guardian can request that only their child’s name, address and date of birth be passed to the provider of Youth Support Services in your area by informing Mrs Farr.
 This right is transferred to the child once he/she reaches the age 16.

 Caterlink staff are contractually engaged to operate catering within school and are responsible for operating our refectory.
-Therefore, student names and biometric information are passed to Caterlink for the purpose of maintaining lunch accounts.
+Therefore, student names, biometric information and food related allergies, intolerances and medical conditions are passed to Caterlink for the purpose of maintaining lunch accounts.

 Students’ exams-related data may be shared with the following organisations: